microsoft/vivainsights-odatadl/README.md

 # Viva Insights OData Query Download

-This repository provides sample python code to download Leader Insights (Workplace Analytics) flexible queries using as `.csv` files using the provided OData link.
+This repository provides sample python code to download Microsoft Viva Leader Insights (Workplace Analytics) flexible queries as `.csv` files using an OData link.
 The key use case is to enable analysts to automate the download of flexible queries without accessing the Web Experience.

 The code itself is primarily based on [ms-identity-python-daemon](https://github.com/Azure-Samples/ms-identity-python-daemon).